mercadopago/devsite-docs/guides/recaudos/format-specifications.en.md

-# CSV Format Specifications and Examples
+# CSV format specifications and examples

 This documentation provides important clarifications about the CSV format of the files used, with specific details presented in the following sections.

-## Field Format
+## Field format

 The format of the fields is detailed as follows: T(Lmin - Lmax), where Lmin is the minimum length and Lmax is the maximum length, and T is the data type detailed below: